BIBB SOLICITOR

 BIBB SOLICITOR GENERAL

 January 1, 2013, Rebecca Grist became the first female Solicitor-General for Bibb County.
-With overwhelming support from the Macon Bar Association, Rebecca was elected without opposition and ran unopposed a second time in 2016.
-Rebecca has met the challenges resulting from changes in the government structure, personnel expansion, technology and logistics with professionalism and efficiency.
+With overwhelming support from the Macon Bar Association, Rebecca was elected without opposition and ran unopposed a second and third time in 2016 and 2020.
+Rebecca has met the challenges resulting from changes in the government structure, the pandemic, personnel expansion, technology and logistics with professionalism and efficiency.

 Since taking office, Rebecca has worked diligently and innovatively to improve the office and better impact her community.
 She is recognized locally as well as statewide for her involvement and dedication to her profession and volunteer work.